tansonlee/l-system-fractals/README.md

 ### How to use

-A JSON file exists for each L-system which defines its axiom, all its rules, etc. A sample JSON file is below:
+A JSON file exists for each L-system which defines its axiom, all its rules, etc. A JSON file can be created for any L-system and be visualized with this project.
+A sample JSON file is below:

 <img src="assets/JSON-file.png" width="400px">